mco-gh/mco.dev/content/post/found/squirrel.md

 coverImage = "/img/squirrel.jpg"
 +++

-The lengths to which this guy goes to stop squirrels from invading his bird feeder is compical, inspiring, and hugely entertaining.
+The lengths to which this guy goes to stop squirrels from invading his bird feeder is comical, inspiring, and hugely entertaining.

 <!--more-->